gm24258/L3DTEC_91907/README.md

 ## Features
 - Menu system: Navigate through game options and menus using
 - Turn based combat: Engage in battles using weapons with different stats and abilities.
-- Level progression: Gain experience from your battles to unlock new weapons and more challenging but rewarding enemies.
+- Level progression: Gain experience and rewards from your battles to unlock new weapons and more challenging but rewarding enemies.
 - Inventory & shop: View, purchase and manage weapons which get better stats the higher level requirements they need.
+- Settings: Customize UI and key-input preferences for this game
 - Text-based UI: Uses the terminal and uses `rich` module to display colors.

 ## Installation